 - Personal disputes: Conflicts may also stem from personal differences such as cultural background, religion or character incompatibility.

 - Business disputes: More often than not, stressful periods or projects can be a fertile ground for business-related conflicts to arise.
 They are usually temporary, provided that you address them promptly and appropriately.

-In this article, we gave you some conflict management examples that might prove helpful in avoiding tension in the workplace.
-Our next article will be about the different ways to resolve conflicts, so stay tuned!
+In this article, we gave you some basic conflict management examples that might prove helpful in avoiding tension in the workplace.
+Our next article will focus on all the different ways to resolve conflicts, so stay tuned!